 Consoles receiving new OLEDs must have their firmware updated to the latest version, otherwise they will not function properly.
 Please go to your QOR’s MODULE MANAGER > MODULE INFORMATION page and ensure that the surface is running firmware version 5.49 or newer.
 If the version is older than this, go to our website and download the newest firmware and follow the instructions in the product manual for updating the firmware.
 The firmware can be found under the SOFTWARE tab of the iQ page on our website here:

 Determining type based on CPU revision:

-Remove the 12 Phillips screws shown in green.
+On the under side of the console, remove the 12 Phillips screws holding the inspection panel in place.
 The 4 round-head screws do not require removal.

 Next to the last fader connection, the board reads “COBALT SURFACE MAIN BOARD.”
 Below this is the board number: